geekyinsights/technical-writing/pages/refactor/index.md

 ```

 Lastly, you will then loop through the params list and run the function.
 To make this possible, you will need to create an index variable in which to save the index number so that you can specify each in the model’s name.
 To get the index to increment properly you need to take into account that in Python indexes begin with 0.
 This  will require you to begin by adding 1 to your counter.
 If you do not it would return 0, 1, 2, 3 instead of 1, 2, 3, 4.
+See the coding below.

 ```py
 for param in params: